 Deadvlei, Sossusvlei, Quiver Tree Forest, Kolmanskop, and Etosha

 Namibia boasts some of the most spectacular and varied landscapes on the planet.
 Situated along the far western edge of southern Africa, her extensive coastline is bathed by cold Atlantic Ocean currents.
 Raucous colonies of sea lions can be found here, as well as the wooden “bones” of shipwrecks lost in the region’s frequent dense fogs.
-A bit inland, onshore winds push desert sands upwards into the highest (and oldest!) dunes on Earth, a harsh environment that nevertheless contains a wealth of extraordinary desert-adapted plants and animals.
+A bit inland, onshore winds push desert sands upwards into the highest (and oldest!) dunes on Earth.
+This harsh environment nevertheless contains a wealth of extraordinary desert-adapted plants and animals.
 Rich opportunity for wildlife spotting also exists in Etosha National Park—home to many Africa’s most iconic species, including elephant, zebra, giraffe, lion, and even rhino.
 Farther afield, other rare landscapes, such as the bizarre Quiver Tree Forest and the ghost town of Kolmanskoop, provide additional unique photo opportunities.

 Ready for a desert adventure like no other?